Brand Names:

 Furosemide

-Furosemide is a loop diuretic used to treat ascites (accumulation of abdominal fluid) in birds with congestive heart failure or liver and kidney disease.
+Furosemide is a loop diuretic used to treat ascites (accumulation of abdominal fluid), pulmonary edema, pericardial effusion, congestive heart failure, liver disease and kidney disease.

 Caution: Can cause dehydration and electrolyte abnormalities.